cs50/cs50.readthedocs.io/library/python.rst

 .. function:: cs50.SQL(url)

-    :param url: a :type:`str` that indicates database dialect and connection arguments
+    :param url: a :py:class:`str` that indicates database dialect and connection arguments

     :returns: a :class:`cs50.SQL` object that represents a connection to a database